 What we do

-DRC has been operating in Bangladesh since 2014, and in 2017 we started providing emergency assistance to the Rohingya population arriving from neighbouring Myanmar.
-As of 2023, DRC works in 7 Rohingya camps and one host community, sub-district Ukhiya in Cox’s Bazar, with activities covering three DRC core sectors:
+DRC has been operating in Bangladesh since 2014, and in 2017, DRC started providing emergency assistance to the Rohingya population arriving from neighbouring Myanmar.
+As of 2023, DRC works in seven Rohingya camps and one host community, sub-district Ukhiya in Cox’s Bazar, with activities covering three DRC core sectors:

 Kutupalong-Balukhali, located at the border with Myanmar, is the largest of the camps in the complex and home to the vast majority of the Rohingya, who are living in makeshift bamboo and tarpaulin shelters.
 DRC works on the ground to provide access to protection services and shelter materials, to develop alternative livelihoods and to improve infrastructure.